Riesz networks: scale invariant neural networks in a single forward pass: Experiments and applications

 We adjust the U-net as follows: We downscale the image by several factors from $\{2,4,8,16... \}$.
 The forward pass of the U-net is applied to the original and every downscaled image.
 Subsequently, the downscaled images are upscaled back to the original size.
 All predictions are joined by the maximum operator.
 We report results for several downscaling factor combinations specified by a number $N$, which is the number of consecutive downscaling factors used, starting at the smallest factor $2$.
 Similarly as in Experiment 1, we report results of two U-net models: the first model is trained on cracks of width 3 as the other models in the comparison.
 The second model is trained on cracks with mixed widths.
 Including more crack widths in the training set has proven to improve the scale generalization ability in Experiment 1.
 Hence, the second model represents a more realistic setting that would be used in practice where the crack width is typically unknown.
 We denote the respective networks as "U-net pyramid" $N$ and "U-net-mix pyramid" $N$.

 For the Gaussian network, we vary the standard deviation parameter $\sigma$ in the set $\{1.5,3,6,12\}$.
 This selection of scales is motivated by the network having been trained on crack width $3$ with $\sigma = 1.5$.
 We start with the original $\sigma$ and double it in each step.
+Note that in the related study on the scale sampling for scale-channel deep networks \cite{jansson22}, using a scale sampling factor of $\sqrt{2}$ was found to lead to better performance than using a scale sampling factor of 2.
+Hence, additional experimentation with hyperparameters of the method might improve the results.
+We decided to keep the sampling scheme as similar as possible to the one from U-net.
+The reason is that U-net with downscaling was more extensively tested on the crack segmentation task \cite{jung22,jung23ict}.
 As for the U-net, we test several configurations, now specified by the number $N$ of consecutive $\sigma$ values used, starting at the smallest ($1.5$).
 We denote the respective network "Gaussian network" $N$.

 Results are reported in Table~\ref{tab:multiscale} and Fig.~\ref{fig:multiscale-test}.
 We observe a clear weakness of the Riesz network in segmenting thin cracks (Fig.~\ref{fig:multiscale-test}, first and last row).
 Despite of this, the recall is still quite high ($90\%$).
 However, this could be due to thicker cracks - which are handled very well - contributing stronger to these statistics as they occupy more pixels.
-Nevertheless, the Riesz network deals with the problem of the wide range scales in an elegant way, just with a single forward pass of the network.
+Nevertheless, the Riesz network deals with the problem of the wide range scales without sampling the scale dimension, just with a single forward pass of the network.

 The performance of the U-net improves with including more levels in the pyramid, too.
 However, this applies only up to a certain number of levels after which the additional gain becomes minimal.
 Moreover, applying the U-net on downscaled images seems to induce oversegmentation of the cracks (Fig.~\ref{fig:multiscale-test}, second and third row).
 Including a variety of crack widths in the training set improves the overall performance of U-net in all metrics.
 This confirms the hypothesis that U-net significantly benefits from variations in the training set.
 However, this model of U-net is still outperformed by the Riesz network trained on a single crack width.
 The Gaussian network behaves similarly as the U-net, with slightly worse performance (according to Dice or IoU) but better crack coverage (Recall).
 As the number of $\sigma$ values grows, the recall increases but at the same time artifacts accumulate across scales reducing precision.
 The best balance on this data set is found to be three scales.